-No – the camera has lots of features and the more technically minded you are, the more of these you will be able to take advantage of these.
+No – the camera has lots of features and the more technically minded you are, the more you will be able to take advantage of these features.
 However, the camera can be used in a very basic fashion to give useful information, and this can be picked up quickly.

 How cold does it need to be for the camera to work?

 The camera can usually be used between around mid October and the end of March.
 There needs to be around 10 degrees difference in temperature between the outside and the inside for the camera to show heat loss effectively.
 If the weather is mild the camera can still be used so long as the heating is put up very high and turned on for several hours before surveying.

 Who is responsible if the camera gets damaged or goes missing?